 - Keep notes of all your communication with the servicer or lender.
-Include the date and time of any contact whether you met face-to-face or communicated by phone, email, or postal mail the name of the representative you dealt with, what you discussed, and the results Follow up on any requests made on a call.
+Include the date and time of any contact whether you met face-to-face or communicated by phone, email, or postal mail, the name of the representative you dealt with, what you discussed, and the results.
+Follow up with a letter about any requests made on a call.

 - Keep copies of your letter and any documents you sent with it.
-Even if you email your follow-up, but also send your letter by certified mail, “return receipt requested,” so you can document what the servicer or lender got.
+Even if you email your follow-up, also send your letter by certified mail, “return receipt requested,” so you can document what the servicer or lender got.

 Meet all deadlines the servicer or lender gives you.
 Stay in your home during the process.
 You might not qualify for certain types of assistance if you move out.

 - Forbearance.
-If the problem stopping you from paying your mortgage is temporary, this can help.
-With forbearance, your mortgage servicer agrees to lower or pause your payments for a short time.
-When you start making payments again, you’ll make your regular payments plus extra, make-up payments so you catch up.
+If your inability to pay your mortgage is temporary, this can help.
+With forbearance, your mortgage servicer or lender agrees to lower or pause your payments for a short time.
+When you start making payments again, you’ll make your regular payments plus extra, make-up payments to catch up.
 The lender or servicer might decide that extra payments can be either a lump sum or partial payments.
 Like reinstatement, forbearance also won’t help you if you’re in a home you can’t afford.

 - Loan modification.
-If the problem stopping you from paying your mortgage isn’t going away, ask your servicer if a loan modification is an option.
+If the problem stopping you from paying your mortgage isn’t going away, ask your servicer or lender if a loan modification is an option.
 A loan modification is a permanent change to one or more of the terms of the mortgage contract, so that your payments are more manageable for you.
 Changes could include

 - lowering the interest rate